AppleLamps/codex/codex-rs/core/prompt.md

 ### Shell/Command Execution Tools

 - **`shell`** or **`local_shell`**: Execute shell commands and scripts
-  - Use for running builds, tests, git commands, package managers, etc.
+  - Use for running builds, tests, git commands, package managers, program execution, etc.
+  - **NEVER use for file editing** - use dedicated file editing tools instead
   - Commands run in the specified working directory with configurable timeout
   - May run in sandbox depending on configuration